MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 ## Recommended process

-AI models should be developed in a production sandbox environment and deployed in a production environment using managed solutions.
-You can copy a production environment to a different environment by following [these instructions](/power-platform/admin/copy-environment).
+It's a good idea to develop AI models in a sandbox or development environment first.
+Then, deploy them to a production environment using managed solutions.
+If you need to copy your production environment into a sandbox environment, you can follow [these instructions](/power-platform/admin/copy-environment).

+This process allows you to use the model directly after import: perform a quick test in AI Builder, use in Power Apps, use in Power Automate.
+No additional action is required.

+Note that you have to publish a model before you can add it to a Solution.

+## AI model customizations

+Before you export your model, it's a good idea to disable customization.
+By default, users can make changes to the model after they import it.

+Disable customization in the managed properties of your AI model before you export it.
+Once you've disabled customization, your model will include a note that you have limited the possible actions on the models.

+## Changes to imported models

-Avoid training or configuration changes of AI models after you import them to a production environment.
-Doing so would add unmanaged customizations that would prevent proper update of the AI models in the future.
+It's not recommended to make changes to the model after importing it (possible when models are customizable).
+Unmanaged customizations can prevent proper update of the models in the future.

-For more information, see [Introduction to Solutions](/powerapps/developer/common-data-service/introduction-solutions).
+Changes encompass update of model's basic information, retraining, rescheduling or republishing.
+If you accidentally perform actions after import, you can delete the imported solution, and then import you're the solution again.

+## Importing status

+For object detection and forms processing models, the import process may continue after import action is finished.
+In this case "Importing" appears in the AI Builder model's list page.
+This is normal and can last several minutes.

 ## Limitations

-- You can't export an AI Builder preview model in a solution.
+- Import of solutions containing forms processing models is not currently available.
-- You can't export an unpublished AI Builder model in a solution.
+- Only published   models can be added in a solution.
-- You can't delete an imported solution that contains an AI Builder preview model in solution explorer.
-- You can't upgrade a solution that contains an AI Builder model.
-- Imported AI Builder models don't show performance information on the model details page.
-- An AI Builder model’s managed properties can’t be modified.
-They're set to customizable by default.
-- Imported model attributes are created with the **new_** attribute, not the default publisher attribute.
+- For object detection and forms processing, only models trained after April 1st, 2020 can be added in a solution.
+- Import of an object detection or forms processing model should be done within 1 month of export.
+However, you can still import after that period if the source model remains unchanged after its export.
+- Changes to imported models are not recommended.
+- If you are using a model within a Power App   or a Power Automate flow, you need to explicitly add the app and the model in the solution.
+The model is not considered as a dependency of the app.
+- You can't create a new version of an imported object detection models because training data set is not part of the imported solution.
+You will be suggested to create a new model instead.
 - You can't create a new AI Builder model in solution explorer.
-- You can't modify an AI Builder model's properties in solution explorer.